tusharvikky/docs/elixir.md

 });
 ```

-If you wish to call this task from Elixir, use the `mix.task` method and pass the name of the task as the only argument to the method:
+Easy enough.
+From the command line, you may, of course, call `gulp speak` to trigger the task.
+To add it to Elixir, however, use the `mix.task()` method:

 ```javascript
 elixir(function(mix) {